 Austin Bat Cave Board of Directors

 Yvonne Adams is a facilitator, educator, and activist in the areas of diversity, social justice, and equity.
-She is currently the Director of Diversity at St. Stephen’s Episcopal School, where she has worked for 23 years.
+She is currently the Director of Equity and Inclusion at St. Stephen’s Episcopal School, where she has worked for 25 years.
 She loves her job and the many opportunities it provides to experience the life of adolescents from all over the world.
-In addition to her role in the Diversity Office, Yvonne is an academic advisor for middle school students, advisor for Unapologetic (Black Student Group), Health Teacher, Varsity Girls Basketball Coach, and a dorm parent to high school girls.
+In addition to her role in the Diversity Office, Yvonne is an academic advisor for students, advisor for Unapologetic (Black Student Group), Health Teacher, Girls Basketball Coach, and a dorm parent to high school girls.
 She holds a Bachelor’s degree from Texas A&M University in Community Health and Education and a Master’s degree of Education from University of Texas at Tyler.
-Her favorite role is being the wife to her husband, Kevin, and mama to her three children: Brittany, KJ, and Jaila.
-When not hard at work, she enjoys watching her children participate in their activities, watching Law and Order marathons, and reading late into the night.
+She is also a consultant for The Glasgow Group, an organization that provides professional development, consulting, and coaching for school, individuals and organizations in leadership across the nation.
+Her favorite role is being the wife to her husband, Kevin, and Mama to her three children: Brittany, KJ, and Jaila.
+When not hard at work, she enjoys watching her children participate in their various activities, watching Law and Order marathons, and reading late into the night.

-Roberto Ainslie graduated from Texas with a degree in History, and after working for several years as a private tutor in Austin, Tokyo and Shanghai, he taught English and coached soccer at St. Stephen’s for four years.
-He left to attend graduate school and instead found himself pursuing his passion for food and wine, beginning a career in hospitality that took him to New York City to run restaurants.
-He returned home to Austin in 2014, and is currently the General Manager of Gardner in East Austin and is testing for his sommelier certification in late winter 2016.
-He joined the ABC board in 2015.
+Roberto Ainslie graduated from the University of Texas with a degree in History.
+After working for several years as a private tutor in Austin, Tokyo and Shanghai, he taught English and coached soccer at St. Stephen’s Episcopal School for four years.
+Stepping away from teaching to pursue graduate work in counseling, Roberto ended up following his passion for food and wine, beginning a career in hospitality that eventually took him New York City to manage a Michelin starred restaurant.
+He sees his work in restaurants as an extension of his love for education and mentoring and as an exercise in community-building through the lingua franca of the shared meal.
+He is currently the General Manager of Olamaie in central Austin.
+When he’s not at the restaurant, Roberto enjoys gardening, tennis, reading and cooking.

 Elizabeth Barrett (Vice President) has worked in the book publishing industry since 2007, serving as a bridge between the worlds of business and editorial to provide a holistic perspective on a rapidly-evolving industry.
 She spent six years working in the books division of the National Geographic Society with roles as an Editor, Project Manager, and Foreign Rights Specialist.
 She also spent two years working at the National Geographic office in Hamburg, Germany, driving international expansion of NatGeo books and managing book projects spanning 35 countries.
 In addition to her office jobs, Elizabeth has worked as a freelance writer and editor for academic journals, a newspaper, and private companies including Google.
 She holds an MBA in International Business, speaks fluent German, and currently works as an Author Brand Strategist at Greenleaf Book Group in Austin, Texas, where she advises independent authors on brand positioning, audience engagement, and increased readership.
 Elizabeth joined the ABC board in 2014.